dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 </VersionBlock>

-Snapshot configurations are applied hierarchically in the order above.
+Snapshot configurations are applied hierarchically in the order above with higher taking precedence.

 ### Examples
 The following examples demonstrate how to configure snapshots using the `dbt_project.yml` file, a `config` block within a snapshot, and a `.yml` file.